JNRowe/jnrowe-misc/doc/contributing.rst

 :file:`distutils.eclass` usage
 ------------------------------

-When using ``RESTRICTED_PYTHON_ABIS`` functionality from :file:`distutils.eclass` it is important to state the reason why a certain Python version is restricted.
+When using the ``RESTRICTED_PYTHON_ABIS`` functionality from :file:`distutils.eclass` it is important to state the reason why a certain Python version is restricted.

-This should, in theory, make it easier to track updates and also make it immediately clear how much work is required to support a specific version if the need arises.
+This should, in theory, make it easier to track updates.
+Also, it should make it immediately clear how much work is required to support a specific Python version if the need arises.

 A simple example from the ``ebuild`` for rad_ would be: